 Social Media – Be-aware and Beware

 Has it ever occurred to you – what you do today might be affecting your FUTURE?
 Well, social media is one such thing.
-These days the HR also keep track on your Facebook, Twitter and LinkedIn profiles to see what type of person you are – whiner or an optimist.
-There are many lessons one needs to learn either the hard way or atleast beware since you landed here in this blog post.
+These days the HR also keeps track on your Facebook, Twitter and LinkedIn profiles to see what type of person you are – whiner or an optimist.
+There are many lessons one needs to learn either the hard way or at least beware since you landed here in this blog post.

 - Be careful about what you speak-out over social media.
 Simple, but hugely important.
 It is not actually what you write; it is about how others will perceive it.

 - Be careful on the setting to whom you share what.
 There are group settings you need to exercise to specifically bifurcate personal and business contacts.
 Take a moment to make these groups over FB, Twitter etc.

 - Be careful on how you group people too.
 You don’t want to shoot at your own foot here.
 A typical scenario would be – they are a friend now, they might become a peer later, become a vendor in the organization that you work for etc. So these can also become delicate situations you don’t want to get into.